This blog may contain affiliate links. Read our disclosure policy for more info.

 Contrary to what you might think, you’re actually going to leave San Juan del Sur town to go surfing.
 The beach in town doesn’t get great waves, and as such, isn’t the most ideal spot for surfing.

 This is my favorite surfing beach near San Juan del Sur.
-It is about a 20-30 minute drive from town and shuttle are very frequent and cheap at about $7 USD.
+It is about a 20-30 minute drive from town and shuttles are very frequent and cheap at about $7 USD.

 One of the great things about Playa Hermosa is the size of the beach.
 Because it’s so large, there is plenty of room to space yourself out from other surfers while practicing catching a wave.

-It’s a great beach for beginers, especially as the tide starts to go out, but there are areas of the beach more suited to intermediate surfers too!
+It’s a great beach for beginners, especially as the tide starts to go out, but there are areas of the beach more suited to intermediate surfers too!

 This remote beach can only be reached with a four-wheel drive in the wet season.
 But the journey to get there does make it less popular and therefore, much less busy!

 Playa Maderas is best suited to intermediate or advanced surfers as the swells are typically larger than some of the other nearby beaches.
 But, that’s not to say you couldn’t learn here at the right time of year and tide time!
-We did at our surf camp and had a great time!
+We did it at our surf camp and had a great time!
+You can even book individual 2-hour lessons at this beach if you don’t have the time for a surf camp.

 There is also this amazing yoga and surf retreat at Playa Maderas which is an awesome option for somewhere to stay nearby!